Living Well, Longer

 By 2050, the number of Australians aged 50 and over will have increased by more than 80 per cent - that's 6.4 million.

-Lorna and the Global Challenges team are currently working with Researchers and Stakeholders on the following projects.
+Professor Lorna Moxham (pictured right) and the Global Challenges team are currently working with researchers and stakeholders on the following projects.

 This project investigates how the Wollongong Free Shuttle Bus contributes to better quality of life of the over 55s in Wollongong.